abukatar/devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

 {: .bs-callout .bs-callout-info}
 We _strongly_ recommend using a private Bitbucket repository for your {{site.data.var.ece}} project.

-Before you begin, you must:
+Before you enable the integration, you must have the following:

--   Have a {{site.data.var.ece}} project and you must have administrator access.
+-  Administrator access to the {{site.data.var.ece}} project
+-  A Bitbucket account
--   Have a Bitbucket account and administrative access to the Bitbucket repository.
+-  Administrator access to the Bitbucket repository
--   Install the [`magento-cloud` CLI]({{ page.baseurl }}/cloud/before/before-workspace-magento-prereqs.html#cloud-ssh-cli-cli-install) tool in your local environment.
+-  [`magento-cloud` CLI]({{ page.baseurl }}/cloud/before/before-workspace-magento-prereqs.html#cloud-ssh-cli-cli-install) tool in your local environment

 ## Prepare your repository
-You need to clone your {{site.data.var.ece}} project from an existing environment and transfer the code to a new, empty Bitbucket repository.
+You need to clone your {{site.data.var.ece}} project from an existing environment and migrate the project branches to a new, empty Bitbucket repository, preserving the same branch names.

 1. From the terminal, log in to your {{site.data.var.ece}} project.